ahmedEid1/Java-Design-Patterns/CoursesNotes/2_Design_Patterns_in_Java_Creational/content/Prototype.md

 ----
 #### what is the different between a deep and shallow copy ?
-- a shallow copy the immediate properties
+- a shallow copy copies the immediate properties
-- a deep copy everything including the object referenced
+- a deep copy copies everything including the object referenced
 -----
 ![the prototype pattern](../media/3.PNG)